Working with WebAssembly and WASI 0.2 components 2026-05-28

 Hello World in the browser

-As with our simpler examples, our first step is to transpile to JS:
+As with our simpler examples, our first step is to transpile our "Hello World" Rust component to JavaScript:

 jco transpile rust/target/wasm32-wasip2/debug/rust.wasm --instantiation async -o rust_js

-We'll write just enough code to make the println! print via console.log bug otherwise provide stubs since we know they won't actually be called.
+We'll write just enough code to make the println! print via console.log and otherwise provide stubs for the imports that won't be used.
 For more complex programs, more of these will need actual implementations.
 While you can get a feeling for what you need by printing the WIT, viewing the actual WIT files for WASI 0.2 is recommended as they are better commented and give a better idea for what any implementations you write need to actually do.

 <script type="module">